qualityshepherd/brine/posts/of_yarn_and_bone.md

 - 4 `Devil's Bargain`: the player describes a reasonable success or failure—the GM describes the other, then negotiate and balance between the two.
 - 1-3 nuanced failure.

-**Lower die** determines impact, consequence or fictional positioning—how good is your success or how bad is your failure:
+**Lower die** measures the stakes presented in the fiction—how effective your success or how severe your failure:
 - Combat: *Rolls: 2d6 → 6, 5* you succeed and deal serious damage
-- Climbing: *Rolls: 2d6 → 6, 2* you reach the top but you're exhausted and on the edge
+- Climbing: *Rolls: 2d6 → 6, 2* you reach the top but you're exhausted and exposed
 - *Rolls: 2d6 → 3, 1* you fail and leave yourself in a bad spot
 - No Relevant `Name`: nobody needs training to slice a throat... but the fictional positioning required likely negates the need to roll the *1d6*